jetzerb/jcl/spreadsheet/README.md

    - If student Id is not found in the test results, add student Id to a list of non-participating students
 1. For each student who did not participate
-   - Add a row with "<Student Did Not Participate>" as the Competition name
+   - Add a row with "{Student Did Not Participate}" as the Competition name
 1. Sort the Participation sheet by School, Level, Last Name, First Name, Competition. **This is the final Participation Report**
 1. Initialize associative array with all schools